kcmv/colabo/README.md

 * support fuzzy-knowledge
 * support personalized knowledge

-An outmost goal was succeeding in development of the collaborative-system with unobtrusive and continuous **knowledge-dialogue-decision-action-learn** cycle:
+An outmost goal is development of the collaborative-system with unobtrusive and continuous **knowledge-dialogue-decision-action-learn** cycle:

 <img alt='CollaboScience spiral' src='documents/diagrams/Colabo-spiral.png' width='60%'>